columnflow/columnflow/docs/user_guide/building_blocks/config_objects.md

 ### Defaults

 Default values can be given for several command line parameters in columnflow, using the `cfg.x.default_{parameter}` entry in the Config object.
-The expected format is a single string containing the name of the object to be used as default for parameters accepting only one argument and a tuple for parameters accepting several arguments.
+The expected format is either:

+- a single string containing the name of the object to be used as default for parameters accepting only one argument or
+- a tuple for parameters accepting several arguments.

 The command-line arguments supporting a default value from the Config object are given in the cms_minimal example of the analysis_templates and shown again below:

 ```python